germangb/imgui-ext/CODEGEN.md

 ### Generated

-This is what gets generated for you:
+This is what the compiler generates for you:

 ```rust
 use imgui_ext::prelude::*;